All-optical quantum computing using cubic phase gates: Optical Quantum Computation

 Especially in the optics context, it is better to employ the non-Gaussian cubic gates as little as possible, and hence the Gaussian processing should be done entirely independent of cubic or any higher nonlinear gates.
-This minimal use of only the simplest nonlinear gate operations in the context of optical implementations is one of the main motivations also for the models in the present work.
-Next we shall briefly discuss the notions of quantum error correction and fault tolerance, before looking at the most common ways to combine all these abstract, implementation-independent concepts in all-optical, universal, possibly even fault- (and loss-)tolerant quantum computing.
+This minimal use of only the simplest nonlinear gate operations in optical implementations is one of the main motivations for the models in the present paper.
+Next, we shall briefly discuss the notions of quantum error correction and fault tolerance, before looking at the most common ways to combine all these abstract, implementation-independent concepts in all-optical, universal, and fault-tolerant quantum computing.